ADGEfficiency/programming-resources/programming.md

 > The cool thing about programming is that the principles are useful in real life - HAI BUI

+## Sequence, selection, iteration and indirection

 > Software is not a rapidly advancing technology.
 The rules of software are the same today as they were in 1946, when Alan Turing wrote the very first code that would execute in an electronic computer.

 > The tools have changed, and the hardware has changed, but the essence of software remains the same.

 > Software—the stuff of computer programs—is composed of sequence, selection, iteration, and indirection.
 Nothing more.
 Nothing less - UNCLE BOB MARTIN

+Sequence = code runs in order

+Selection = only running certain lines (i.e. using an `if` statement)

+Iteration = looping (`for`, `while`)

+Indirection = referencing by name, rather than by value (i.e. pointing to data via memory address)

+## Abstraction

+Functionality is exposed through an interface
+- the implementation is hidden
+- the detail is abstracted away

+Abstractions hide detail
+- closely related is the idea of encapsulation - simplifying behavior and hiding data

+The opposite of abstract is concrete
+- hard to change, dependent on a framework

+Example of increasing abstraction:
+- Machine code (binary) -> assembly -> C -> Python -> tensorflow -> keras

 ## Simplicity